cjshelton/blog/_posts/2019-01-31-creating-the-blog.md

 #### Data Files

 Data Files are a way to define site and page content in configuration files, outside of your HTML, and have it included in your page using Liquid.
-Data Files are another good way to avoid repetition in your HTML and allow you to seperate out your site configuration, rather than bloating the `_config.yml`{:.code-inline} file.
+Data Files are another good way to avoid repetition in your HTML and allow you to separate out your site configuration, rather than bloating the `_config.yml`{:.code-inline} file.

 For example, following the Jekyll tutorial, I created a Data File called `navigation.yml`{:.code-inline} in the `_data`{:.code-inline} directory to drive the content of the nav bar with the following contents: